Eivør (singer): Career

-In 2004, Eivør was named Arsins Føroyingur (Faroe Islander of the Year).
+In 2004, Eivør was named Ársins Føroyingur (Faroe Islander of the Year).

 In 2005, the DR Big Band released its 40th anniversary album, with all songs written and sung by Eivør.
-The same year, she was awarded the Icelandic Gríma award for composing and performing the piece Úlfhamssaga, based on the Norse sagas.

-In 2007, Eivør's 5th album Mannabarn was released.
-Produced by Dónal Lunny, an English-language version was released simultaneously under the name Human Child.
-The album was recorded throughout 2006 and early 2007 in Dublin, and reached #39 on the Danish Tracklisten.
+The same year, her performance of Úlfhamssaga led to her winning the awarded the Icelandic Gríma award.
+In 2007, Eivør's 5th album Mannabarn was released; an English-language version, Human Child, was released on the same day.

-In 2008, Eivør collaborated with English composer Gavin Bryars on Tróndur i Gøtu – based on the chieftain of the same name – duetting with bass singer Rúni Brattaberg.
-It was performed in Gøtugjógv on 12 July 2008.

 In 2010, she released the album Larva, marking a stark departure away from her folk sound, moving towards a more experimental and electronic musical style.

-In 2012 she married the Faroese composer Tróndur Bogason; the same year, they collaborated on the album Room, which won three awards at the Faroese Music Awards: Best Female Singer, Best Artist and Best Album of the Year.
+She married the Faroese composer and long-time collaborator Tróndur Bogason in 2012; the same year, she released the album Room, which won three awards at the Faroese Music Awards: Best Female Singer, Best Artist and Best Album of the Year.
 The following year, she covered "Den vilda" by One More Time in Icelandic, which charted on Tónlist TV.

 In 2015, Eivør released two companion albums, Bridges and Slør, sung in English and Faroese respectively.
 Describing the writing process in an interview with Stacja Islandia, she said that "[it] kept coming to me in such a manner that I would write a lyric in English and straight afterwards a lyric in Faroese would arrive – a kind of mirror image or reflection.
 Most of the songs were written together in pairs.
 The albums are therefore two different works yet also a unity.
 This has been my dream project for over 2 years now."

 In 2016, she collaborated with Bear McCreary on the soundtrack for God of War, performing it with a live orchestra at the E3 2016 Sony press conference.
 She collaborated with the DR Big Band once again that same year, releasing the orchestral album At the Heart of a Selkie.
 In 2018, she collaborated with John Lunn on the soundtrack to The Last Kingdom.
 In 2020, she released the album Segl.
 She became the cover artist first time of ÖMC Dergi (Dergi), Turkey's biggest digital music magazine, to promote her new album Segl.
+2022 saw her collaborating again with Bear McCreary on the soundtrack for God of War Ragnarök, the sequel to 2018's game.

-Describing the about album process in an interview with Alp Kılıç, she said that "I think that every album I make is marked by where I am in my life creatively and also personally, and every album has elements from my previous work entwined with new elements which I amcurious to explore.
+Describing the about album process in an interview with Alp Kılıç, she said that "I think that every album I make is marked by where I am in my life creatively and also personally, and every album has elements from my previous work entwined with new elements which I am curious to explore.
 Slør is very much about home sickness and returning back to my roots.
-Segl is more about lookingout and navigating though unknown places."

-ÖMC Dergi (Dergi) announced for the first time the Segl album and Segl Tour news in Turkey.

-She received the 2021 Nordic Council Music Prize.
+Segl is more about looking out and navigating though unknown places." ÖMC Dergi (Dergi) announced for the first time the Segl album and Segl Tour news in Turkey.
+In 2021, she received Nordic Council Music Prize.

+In September 2023, independent label Season of Mist announced on Instagram that Eivør had signed with them.

+In July 2025, the label Nuclear Blast announced the signing of a deal with Eivør.